Scoring Strategic Agents: Scoring

 \section{Scoring}

-Now I return to the main model with the intermediary.
-To simplify the intermediary's problem, I first establish a revelation principle: There is no loss in restricting to direct recommendation scores.
-With this result, I characterize the linear outcome rules that the intermediary can induce.
-Then I maximize the intermediary's objective over this set.
+Now I return to the scoring model with the intermediary.
+I first characterize the linear decision rules that the intermediary can induce.
+Then I maximize the intermediary's objective over this set, and I analyze the optimal weight placed on each feature.